camphortree/mouse-capability-extender/README.md

-# [WIP]mouse capability extender
+# [WIP] Target Clicker
-Mouse capability extender for Windows.
+Target Clicker for Windows.
 This program is under work in progress and does not work at this time.

 ## Functions